Hamziss/MERN-TEMPLATE/README.md

 ## Running server and client:
 Notes:
-to run all script you have to be in the main path meaning c:/.../..../mern-template if you change the name of index.js in backend don't forget to change it in scripts of package.json
+to run all script you have to be in the root path meaning "c:/.../..../mern-template" if you change the name of index.js in backend don't forget to change it in scripts of package.json

 to run only the server